Learning How to deal with Roundabouts!

 Here are some tips for driving on roundabouts during a driving test:

-- Always read road signs and road markings as to establish the correct lane
+- Always read road signs and road markings as to establish the correct lane to position.

 - Assess if the roundabout is open or closed